 A constructive total loss in the marine hull insurance policy means that the cost of repair of a damaged ship/vessel is more than the value of the ship/vessel.

 The vessel, in this case, cannot be preserved from actual total loss as the expenditure on its repairs/replacement will exceed its value when the expenditure had been incurred.

 There is a constructive total loss when:

-- The insured is deprived of the possession of his ship by the peril it is insured against.
+- Deprived the insured of the possession of his ship by the peril, insured against.

 - The insured is unlikely to recover the ship.

 - The cost of recovering the ship would exceed its value when recovered.

-- In the case of damage to a ship, where it is damaged to the extent that the cost of repairing the damage would exceed the value of the ship when repaired.
+- In the case of damage to a ship, if damaged to the extent that the cost of repairing the damage would exceed the value of the ship when repaired.

 A constructive total loss is a concept peculiar to marine insurance.
 It is an intermediate form of loss between partial and actual total loss.
 If the insured meets the requirements for a constructive total loss then he may claim for a total loss of the vessel.

 vessel ‘Irene IX’ was traveling towards Somali.
 Its job was to load the consignment of shipping materials from a construction company and transport it to another site.

-On its voyage, the vessel was captured by Somali Pirates on 8th August 2001.
-When the vessel was under the capture of the pirates, due to poor maintenance of the vessel’s machinery was not fully maintained and was ultimately damaged.
+On its voyage, Somali Pirates captured the vessel on 8th August 2001.
+When the vessel was under the capture of the pirates, due to poor maintenance of the vessel’s machinery ultimately resulted in damage.
 One of the auxiliary generators exploded and one of the cylinders on the main engine leaked.
-The ship was later evacuated by pirates and it sank due to water flooding.
-With the help of Government, the location of the ship was traced.
+The pirates evacuated the ship later and it sank due to water flooding.
+Traced the ship’s location with the help of the Government.

 As the owning company had insured ‘Irene IX’ with a Marine Hull insurance policy, they immediately contacted the insurers once the ship was located.
 The Insurance company carefully evaluated the situation and found that the cost of recovering the ship.
 And also, the cost of repairing the ship will exceed the value of the ship when repaired.